 - Neutral colors are timeless and edit smoother than bold and bright colors.
 Avoid neon colors, bright red/yellow/orange/blues.
 These colors will reflect in your face or the face of your family in the pictures.

-- Mix and match.
-Matching outfits are totally not out!
+- Mix and match, but matching outfits are totally not out!
 Do what you want!

 - Want a really Christmassy shot?
 Bring those flannel button ups to throw on for one picture!
 Or bring a Christmas colored blanket and sign to have that fun Facebook Christmas photo!